 I hope the gyoza is made in-house here because it is one of the better items I have had although I like their overall experience which mimics a real Japanese experience because of their drinks (Ramune to Ito-en green tea).This list needs to be updated, and if you want to know my picks for the best ramen in Denver, here you go.

 Type of restaurant/food: Ramen, but I like the other items here more than the ramen.
 The gyoza being one of those items, and I’d want to come here just for that.

 Price Range: only $8.95 to $10.50 for katsu curry and gyudon, and they offer three item combos for $14.95 (the portions aren’t tiny either).

 On the downside: the tonkotsu broth is weak, and for some odd reason all the ramen restaurants throw in the kitchen sink, and then some when you order ramen.
 For the tonkotsu ramen they add Chinese bok choy, moyashi (bean sprouts), naruto (fish cake), and they top it all off with beni shoga (pickled ginger).
-Seeing that here, I can’t imagine anybody here being happy with a slice of pepperoni pizza without the urge to put anchovies, pineapple, and tuna fish on it.
+Seeing that here, I can not imagine anybody here being happy with a slice of pepperoni pizza without the urge to put anchovies, pineapple, and tuna fish on it.